nathanhoad/godot_dialogue_manager/docs/Dialogue_Balloons.md

 - Call the balloon via code, for example: `DialogueManager.show_dialogue_balloon(load("res://some/dialogue/file.dialogue), "start")`
 - Call a balloon via code (if you have more than one): `DialogueManager.show_dialogue_balloon_scene("res://path/to/balloon.tscn", load("res://some/dialogue/file.dialogue), "start")`
-- Add the balloon to your scene and provide a dialogue resource and starting title in the inspector.
+- Add the balloon to your scene and provide a dialogue resource and starting label in the inspector.
 Then you can either enable "auto start" or start the balloon from code by calling `start()` on a reference to the balloon.

 You can also write a totally custom method for instantiating and showing your balloon.
 This is the most flexible option.